-- Prohibits a person from knowingly installing a tracking device or tracking application on another person's property without the other person's consent. - Specifies that a violation of the prohibition is the offense of "illegal use of a tracking device or application," a first degree misdemeanor. - Specifies circumstances in which previously granted consent to the installation of a tracking device or application is presumed to be revoked and situations that are exempt from the prohibition.
+- Prohibits a person from knowingly installing a tracking device or tracking application on another person's property without the other person's consent. - Specifies that a violation of the prohibition is the offense of "illegal use of a tracking device or application," generally a first degree misdemeanor. - Specifies that illegal use of a tracking device or application is a fourth degree felony in listed circumstances. - Specifies circumstances in which previously granted consent to the installation of a tracking device or application is presumed to be revoked and situations that are exempt from the prohibition.